qlik-oss/core-website/docs/services/qix-engine/script_syntax/counter_functions.md

 ## RowNo

-This function returns an integer for the position of the current row in the resulting Qlik Sense internal table.
+This function returns an integer for the position of the current row in the resulting internal table.
 The first row is number 1.

 `RowNo([TOTAL])`